-3. Online context modelling.
+2.3.
+Online context modelling.

-3.1.
+2.3.1.
 Introduction: adapting to changes in contextual information

 Video content is subjected to change significantly in space and time when analysing long sequences or scenarios recorded by moving cameras.
 Contextual information is part of this content and hence may also vary.
-The propagation schemes described in chapter 0 are not able to cope with scenarios in which contextual objects significantly change in appearance or position due to its interaction with active objects, climatological conditions or fast camera movements.
+The propagation schemes described in chapter 2.2 are not able to cope with scenarios in which contextual objects significantly change in appearance or position due to its interaction with active objects, climatological conditions or fast camera movements.

-This chapter describes the developed strategies to use contextual information online, without the requirement of annotating it first (as in chapter 0).
-In this line, we propose to use the appearance of a point-of-interest (PoI) spatial context to constrain its description; an initial approach to estimate the relative position of two widely-separated cameras recording the same scene; and a method to create a panoramic view of a scene recorded via a moving camera.
+This chapter describes the developed strategies to use contextual information online, without the requirement of annotating it first (as in chapter 2.2).
+In this line, we propose: a strategy to use the appearance and motion of a point-of-interest (PoI) spatial context to constrain its description; a method to fight camouflage in background subtraction scenarios; an initial study in context transferring; and a method to online estimate the prior probabilities in road-scenarios.

-3.2.
+2.3.2.
 Using spatial context to describe Pol